John Carter, Warlord of Mars: Other comics featuring the character

 There was also a four-issue mini-series cross-over in 1996 with another of Burroughs' characters, Tarzan, in Tarzan/John Carter: Warlords of Mars from Dark Horse Comics.

+In September 2002, John Carter appeared in the first issue of The League of Extraordinary Gentlemen’s second volume.
+He and Gullivar Joneshave assembled an alliance of Martian races to combat an invading race of non-Martian aliens called "Molluscs" (the aliens from H. G. Wells' The War of the Worlds).
+After a fierce battle, the Martian alliance successfully force the Molluscs to leave Mars, but Carter worries that they might go to Earth.

-Starting in October 2010, Dynamite Entertainment has begun publishing a regular series entitled Warlord of Mars.
+Starting in October 2010, Dynamite Entertainment began publishing a regular series entitled Warlord of Mars.
 The first two issues served as a prelude story, issues 3-9 adapted A Princess of Mars, and issues 10-12 were an original story with following issues alternating between adaptation and new stories.
 This series ceased with #35, accompanied by two out-of-numbering issues (#100 and #0), in 2014.